 We take different approaches to deal with missing data; we call these approaches estimation methods.
 Each estimation method serves a different purpose and is related to the nature of the missing data we encounter, such as an outage of real-time data for a few hours, data reported with insufficient precision, or the unavailability of real-time data.

-The first type of gap occurs we miss data for a short period of time, ranging usually from hours to a week.
+The first type of gap occurs when we are missing data for a short period of time, ranging usually from hours to a week.
 To address these gaps we implement the Time Slicer Average (TSA) estimation method.
 This estimation method uses available data to fill in the gap.
 Each missing point in the gap is filled by the average of the available data points that belong to the same time period but on different days in the given month.
 The estimation is then aligned in order to ensure the continuity of the estimation points with the bounds of the gap observed.

 For some zones and countries, real-time data is not available.
 Typically, these are zones which have monthly or yearly aggregates delayed by periods of 1-12 months and up to more than a year.
 These zones also show very little variable integration, from wind, solar or hydro.